top of page

 about the ippf

-When the Brewer Foundation founded this competition in 2001, it was called the National Public Policy Forum (NPPF) and was open only to high schools in the United States.
+In 2001, the Brewer Foundation, the charitable arm of the law firm Brewer, Attorneys & Counselors, founded its own debate contest.
+It was called the National Public Policy Forum (NPPF) and was open only to high schools in the United States.
 The first year, the contest received 25 entries.

 A lot has changed in 20 years.